 • Construct separated path or sidewalk on north side between Gulkana Street and Palmer Airport Road.
-Improve crosswalk and install an RRFB at Academy Charter School.
-Install crosswalk at Valley Way, consider an additional crosswalk at Gulkana St.
+Improve existing crosswalk (enhanced signing, striping) and evaluate warrants for a beacon at Academy Charter School.
+Install crosswalk at Valley Way.

 Moderate.
 While the project does not fall within a disadvantaged population area of the MSB Expanded Core Area, it directly benefits VRUs with improvements to facilities used to access VRU destinations.